Pride Season kicks off in June!

 Why is it important for BCAA and Evo Car Share to be involved in Pride?

-BCAA is a Member-based organization empowering British Columbians to move forward.
+BCAA is a Member-based organization empowering all British Columbians to move forward.
 We believe in the power of community and treating people with care and respect.
-This impacts how we help our Members, customers and British Columbians and how we respect and celebrate diverse ideas, backgrounds and perspectives internally with our employees.
-For years, BCAA & Evo Car Share have partnered with the Vancouver Pride Society to convey our support for the Vancouver 2SLGBTQIA+ community, and stand up for freedom, dignity and equality for all.
+This impacts how we help our Members, customers and people across BC and how we respect and celebrate diverse ideas, backgrounds and perspectives with our BCAA team.

 Peter – Member Contact Centre, BCAA, Pronouns He/Him